 We are always looking for new faces to help out in many different ways.
 We have opportunities indoors and outdoors, and scheduling is flexible.
-Supporters looking for volunteer opportunities can participate in several ways at occasional open volunteer events, as a regular Pottawattamie Conservation volunteer, or in a privately scheduled volunteer event.
+Supporters looking for volunteer opportunities can participate in a variety of ways.

 Becoming a regular volunteer with Pottawattamie Conservation is a great way to get out and help your community.
 With volunteer opportunities in all seasons and at all parks we are sure to have something for everyone.

 Regular volunteers have the option of setting their own schedule of volunteering and are rewarded with educational opportunities and other benefits.
 Volunteers also receive an annual park permit and a discount on gift shop merchandise as a thank you for their efforts.